JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements
-**(Oct 1st 2018) Sensor firmware version 1.7.0 is out!**
+**(Oct 25th 2018) Sensor firmware hotfix 1.7.1 is out!**
-The new version contains a way to [debug your sensor application on PC simulator](https://bitbucket.org/suunto/movesense-docs/wiki/EmbeddedSoftware/PC%20Simulator), new [3rd party module framework](https://bitbucket.org/suunto/movesense-docs/wiki/EmbeddedSoftware/3rd%20Party%20Modules) as well as a lot of bug fixes.
-These changes mandated re-working the build system quite a bit so please copy the new style *CMakeLists.txt*-file from one of the sample apps to your own project folder!
-(You'll be happy to notice it is *much* simpler than it used to be).
+The new version contains a fix for Samsung S7, S8 & S9 not finding sensors in scan after disconnecting from them.

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.